gradio-app/gradio/CONTRIBUTING.md

 ### To install the local development version of Gradio

-* Navigate to the repo folder and install test requirements
+* Navigate to the repo folder and install test requirements (note that it is highly recommended to use a virtual environment since the versions are pinned)

 ```
 bash scripts/install_test_requirements.sh